 However, these programs are not sufficient to guarantee universal access to health and coverage of all services.
 Medicare, for example, does not cover preventive medicine, dentistry, and ophthalmology.
 Medicaid and SCHIP are constantly rejected by private healthcare providers because their rate of reimbursement or financial recovery is very low.

 The private sector also has its disadvantages.
 There are two ways to obtain private health insurance: through your employer or by hiring you individually.
 The first is the most common, while the second presents great difficulties since companies can deny coverage based on the person's health or pre-existing conditions.

 In March 2010, the Patient Protection and Accessible Medical Care Act, popularly known as Obamacare, was passed.
 With strong resistance in Congress by Republican Party lawmakers, who accused it of being a socialist measure, this law does not affect the structure of the US healthcare system.

-The law obliges all people living in the USA to purchase some type of health insurance under penalty of a tax fine, that is, those who do not have, pay a fine.
+The law obliges all people living in the USA to purchase some type of health insurance under penalty of a tax fine, that is, those who do not have, to pay a fine.
 It also grants subsidies to those who need to pay for it, prohibits denying coverage to people with a pre-existing medical condition, expands the minimums necessary to cover the health insurance offered by companies, and limits the cost by requiring insurers to publicly justify the price increase.